Gavin3124/Environmental-Health-Station-using-Raspberry-Pi-Pico/README.md

 # Required Components
 Hardware:
-Raspberry Pi Pico microcontroller
+-Raspberry Pi Pico microcontroller
-MQ-series gas sensor (such as MQ-2 or MQ-135) for air quality DHT11 or DHT22 sensor for temperature and humidity 0.96 inch I2C OLED Display (SSD1306 driver)
+-MQ-series gas sensor (such as MQ-2 or MQ-135) for air quality -DHT11 or DHT22 sensor for temperature and humidity -0.96 inch I2C OLED Display (SSD1306 driver)
-Buzzer (active or passive)
+-Buzzer (active or passive)
-Connecting wires, breadboard, power supply
+-Connecting wires, breadboard, power supply

 Software:
-Thonny IDE for MicroPython code development and uploading MicroPython firmware flashed on Pico
+-Thonny IDE for MicroPython code development and uploading -MicroPython firmware flashed on Pico
-ThingSpeak account for IoT dashboard and data logging
+-ThingSpeak account for IoT dashboard and data logging